Vasanth2801/Intern-Week-2-/README.md

 Task : Enemy Spawner using waves

-What i Have Leanred:
+What I Have Leanred:
+* How to implement the Spawn wave at a required interval

 Implementation(Step by step):
 * First create a empty gameobject and name it as EnemeySpawner
 * Add a New script to the ENemySpawner and created three new enemies with different sprites
-* Now make the enmies as a prefab and delete it in the scene view
+* Now make the enmies as a prefab and delete it in the hiearchy view
+* In Script created a variable for the wave spawning time and it as shown in inspector
+* When the game is running less the countdown timer and when it reaches zero spawn the wave

+Features Implemented :
+* Spawning the waves a t the requird interval